ven0m-hue/vnayak.github.io/about.md

 ---
-layout: default
+layout: page
-title: about
+title: About
+permalink: /about/
 ---

-# about.md
+# About Me
-Content for about page goes here.
+Hi, I’m Fauxxx — a Controls Engineer passionate about robotics, UAVs, and safe autonomous systems.